Memberships vs subscriptions

 - Bundling digital products like training videos together for a membership fee.

-- Combining any of the above strategies.
+- Combining any of the above strategies, like these top subscription industry experts.

 As you can see, there are many ways to generate recurring revenue through a membership program.
 And how you price your membership depends a lot on the type of business you’re building and the features included.